For some children, where adoption is not possible, carefully matched fostering placements can still be a positive

-Concurrent Planning is a scheme where babies up to two years, who are likely to need adoption but whose future has not yet been decided, are placed with foster carers who may go on to adopt them if the courts find they cannot live with their birth family.
+Concurrent Planning is a type of early permanence placement where babies up to two years, who are likely to need adoption but whose future has not yet been decided, are placed with foster carers who may go on to adopt them if the courts find they cannot live with their birth family.

 This link will take you to our dedicated Coram adoption site.

 Activity Days for Fostering

 Coram is launching Activity Days for Fostering to provide a space where children waiting for permanent homes and foster carers can meet.
 For updates and information about pilot events, see Activity Days for Fostering.